darshu0801/CPP_OOPS/README.md

 # CPP_OOPS
-Collection of Python scripts for various purposes, well-documented and organized.
+Collection of CPP scripts for various purposes, well-documented and organized.
 Contributions welcome!